asrvd/lyrist/README.md

 </div>

 ## Overview
 Lyrist is a simple yet powerful RESTful API for getting lyrics of any song using the song's name and its artist's name.
-It's easy to use and just works.</br>
+It's easy to use and just works.
+To prevent misuse of the APi, every user is only allowed to make 150 requests per hour.</br>
 You can play with the API <a href="https://lyrist.now.sh/">here</a>.
-I created this API as a starting project for learning Next.js.
+Fun Fact: I had created this API as a starting project for learning Next.js.

 ## Tech Stack
 - [Next.js](https://nextjs.org/) as Framework.